For groups of ten or more, we offer local walking tours.

 Group organizers or external guides wishing to arrange a familiarisation visit are most welcome.

-For more information, to request a group brochure or make a booking, please email our Visits & Tours Officer or telephone on 020 7367 6734.
+For more information, to request a group brochure or make a booking, please email our Visits & Tours Officer or telephone 020 7367 6734.

 Alternatively, please download our booking form here and send it as an email attachment.